cyrille-artho/modbat/README.md

 ## Field annotations

-Modbat currently supports one model field annotation, @Trace.
+Modbat currently supports one model field annotation, `@Trace`.
 Model fields with this annotation are traced throughout test execution.
 After each step, all annotated fields of the model whose transition just executed, is checked for updates of these fields.
 Updates are